rajanoureddine/ctdot-tobin-yse/13_Optimization/README.md

     * `corner_solutions.py`: A very simple script that shows how using a linear objective function leads to corner solutions (i.e., users choose to charge on every link they pass through, or choose to never charge - rather than choosing to sometimes charge, and sometimes not charge).
     * `bf_extended.py` and `network.py`: Test the Bellman Ford - Extended algorithm, and visualize result
     * `dijkstra_bf_vanilla_implementations.py` and `plot_alg_performance.py`: more tests, this time of vanilla implementations of Dijkstra and Bellman Ford.
+    * `test_scipy.py`: tests off-the-shelf implementations of the Bellman-Ford and Dijkstra's algorithm

 ## corner_solutions.py